 During the 2019 fiscal year, the City issued a Combination Tax & Revenue Certificate of Obligations, Series 2019 to fund multiple street, utilities, and drainage projects.
 Proceeds were also allocated for improvements to the Animal Shelter, and for the acquisition of land and design of a new justice center.
-The City has completed all of these projects as of the end of the 2022 fiscal year with the exception of acquiring all parcels of land for the proposed justice center.
+The City has completed all of these projects as of the end of the 2023 fiscal year.